Graduate jobs in Hospitality

 Opportunities in hospitality for graduates with 2.2s

 If you love travel and want an international career, this could be the ideal path for you.
-Hospitality, leisure and tourism is a buzzy, 24-hour industry that ranges from budget travel to luxury hotels and fine dining, and offers early management responsibility.
-It’s a great career choice for practical, commercially minded, can-do types who are good with people and enjoy problem solving and thinking on their feet.
+Hospitality, leisure and tourism is a buzzy, 24-hour industry that ranges from budget travel and pub and restaurant management to international luxury hotel groups.
 Different areas of work in hospitality and leisure include the following:

 How to get a job in hospitality, leisure and travel

 You don’t need a degree in a subject related to hospitality, leisure or travel to start a career in this sector, which offers graduate jobs and training schemes in areas such as hotel management, pub management and visitor attractions.
 Work experience is essential, whether through a placement or a part-time job.
 Our guide to getting hired in hospitality, leisure and travel covers the basics you need to know for a successful job hunt.